 Cash back offers – free money or bear trap?

-What’s the deal with cash back offers?
+What’s the deal with cash back offers in Ireland?
 Free money or a bear trap waiting to catch the unwitting mortgage customer?

 There is no doubt that these are enticing incentives, but do they actually save you money?
 The answer can most definitely be yes, but you need to do the right analysis to make sure.
 When determining the cost of a mortgage you cannot look at the headline rate or the cashback offer in isolation.